 With online trading platforms traders can monitor the stock's performance along with their entry and exit prices.

-An investor can make money trading stocks essentially through purchasing the asset, often via a brokerage account, and holding it over a longer timeframe.
+An investor can potentially make money trading stocks essentially through purchasing the asset, often via a brokerage account, and holding it over a longer timeframe.
 During this period, (s)he may look to receive dividends and interest, as well as benefit from long-term increases in value, culminating in the sale of the stock(s).

 How to begin trading stocks